open-osp/open-osp/README.md

 # Open OSP

-This project was developed during the formation of the [Open OSP](https://openosp.ca) Service Cooperative.
-It is a set of open source software tools for deploying and running the Open Source Electronic Medical Record (OSCAR EMR) for Canadian family physicians.
+This project was developed during the formation of the [Open OSP Service Cooperative (OpenOSP)](https://openosp.ca).
+It is a set of open source software tools for deploying and running software based on Open Source Electronic Medical Record (OSCAR) for Canadian family physicians: [Open-O (also maintained by OpenOSP)](https://github.com/open-osp/Open-O) or [OSCAR Community Edition](https://bitbucket.org/oscaremr)

-This repo was originally based on [scoophealth (UVIC)](https://github.com/scoophealth/oscar-latest-docker)'s fork of [Bell Eapen's](http://nuchange.ca) [Oscar in a Box](https://github.com/dermatologist/oscar-latest-docker).
+This repo is based on [scoophealth (UVIC)](https://github.com/scoophealth/oscar-latest-docker)'s fork of [Bell Eapen's](http://nuchange.ca) [Oscar in a Box](https://github.com/dermatologist/oscar-latest-docker).

-Both the more recent [OpenOscar](https://bitbucket.org/openoscar/oscar) which is also maintained by OpenOSP, and original [Oscar Community Edition](https://bitbucket.org/oscaremr) can be built.

 ## Quickstart
   * Install Docker and docker compose